luke-hayden/nstringn17/readme.md

 The following functions are carried out by the following scripts:
 All analyses are carried out in notebooks (Rmarkdown format), with visualisation & graphics within

-import.rmd: import and normalisation of raw data (produces .rdata files which other scripts depend on) markeropt.rmd: optimise marker set qual.rmd: examine sample quality normal.rmd: compare normalisation methods
+import.r: import and normalisation of raw data (produces .rdata files which other scripts depend on) markeropt.rmd: optimise marker set agesepmodelling.rmd: machine learning approaches to classify samples as young or old qual.rmd: examine sample quality normal.rmd: compare normalisation methods rejuvnhyper.rmd: examine effect of regen on markers
 labmeeting18-2-7: produces .pdf report nstringnov17main.rmd: initial analyses

 .html files (produced via knitr) corresponding to the .rmd files are available (reports)

-All raw data is held in folders with .rcc files
+All raw data is held in folders with .rcc files (not in repo)

 ## Samples